 Deep clean all of your surfaces, including counters, toilets, tiles, flooring, taps, radiators and mirrors.

 Add things like wicker baskets on shelves to liven up the space and make it seem more inviting.
 An inexpensive way to get a hotel-feel is buying matching towel sets to go with your bathroom’s colours.
 Something as simple as getting some fancy but inexpensive packaged bar soap can add a touch of luxury, without breaking the bank.

 Essentially, you want to take the effort out of renovating a room completely for any of your potential buyers.
 The less they have to think about re-doing your bathroom, the better.
 A quick fix could just be ensuring that the colour scheme is neutral with a repaint of walls and cabinets and ensuring all the edges and sides of your sink and bathtub are caulked – both of which only involve a quick trip to your local DIY and hardware stores.

 We hope that this piece has given you the low-down on everything you need to know about home staging.
 It’s the go-to way to get your property to sell fast – in fact, by the end of staging your home, you might not want to part with your house anymore!

 Home staging allows you to look at your house with a fresh set of eyes.
 Chances are, you will have become so used to the 1960s wallpaper in your rooms that it has become difficult to see why it may be stopping you from getting a sale.

-Get in touch with Midland Home Buyers and find out how we can buy your home for cash by calling us 24 hours a day, 7 days a week on 0800 092 5838, email us at email@example.com or fill out this form to get an offer today!
+Get in touch with Midlands Home Buyers and find out how we can buy your home for cash by calling us 24 hours a day, 7 days a week on 0800 092 5838, email us at firstname.lastname@example.org or fill out this form to get an offer today!